 The Girls in the Picture by Melanie Benjamin: Two women in early Hollywood books one right after the other and another book that I really, really enjoyed.
 This one takes place in super early Hollywood, beginning in 1914 when silent movies were just coming out (and were considered scandalous by some) and is about screenwriter Frances Marion and actress Mary Pickford.
 I had never heard of either of these ladies, but when I was done reading this book, I found myself Googling them to learn more.
 These women were such trailblazers in the industry and world in general and I love that this book was all about them instead of Charlie Chaplin or Douglas Fairbanks (who also play roles in the book).
 (I received this book through Amazon Vine)

 This is Really Happening by Erin Chalk: I’m always a bit skeptical of people who write memoirs at such a young age, so I wasn’t sure how I’d feel about this 20-something BuzzFeed writer’s memoir.
 But Erin has definitely had enough life experiences to tell an interesting story from her perspective.
 She was diagnosed with cancer at 19 and is able to put her lighthearted take on it without minimizing the disease.
 Some of the chapters I could have done without and I do wish we learned more about her job at BuzzFeed, but overall I thought this was a very entertaining quick read.
-(I received this book through Amazon Vine)
+(I received this book through the publisher).

 No Ego by Cy Wakeman: One of these books is not like the others….
 OK, so I got this book through Amazon Vine and thought it would be a good read to gain perspective in my management role at work.
 I had pretty mixed feelings on it, but overall thought it was an interesting perspective that made me look at things in a different way.
 Wakeman’s take is that workplaces are way too concerned with the wants and needs of employees, even when those employees aren’t fully committed or accountable and argues that you should weigh employee needs based on their accountability.
 There’s nothing I hate more than entitlement and ego (and drama!) and I saw a lot of sense in her perspective, but I felt like it was super idealistic and that she had no balance or understanding that employee satisfaction is important.
-(I received this book through Amazon Vine)
+(I received this book through the publisher)

 The Heirs by Susan Rieger: I love family dramas, so I was excited for this book.
 The synopsis reminded me a little bit of “The Nest,” in that it’s a family drama… But I admit that I did not love “The Nest” nearly as much as I thought I would.
 Luckily, I did enjoyy this novel about a recent widow and her five grown sons who are learning their dad may not have been the person they thought he was.
 It’s definitely a more slow-moving book, but that didn’t bother me as I was intrigued by the details and wanted to keep reading on to learn more.
 My biggest problem with it is that the five sons were kind of indistinguishable to me and I had to keep looking back to remember who they were.
 (I received this book from Blogging for Books)